Clothing agnostic Pre-inpainting Virtual Try-ON: Conclusion

-This study has the following contributions to the virtual inspection model.
+This study makes the following contributions to the virtual inspection model.
 First, the bottom and dress masking functions were successfully implemented to support whole-body synthesis.
-Second, an input-independent synthesis structure was established by removing the existing clothing interference.
-Finally, the model-agnostic modular structure secured versatility applicable to various diffusion-based models.
-This contribu-tion can be used as a foundation technology to build a more precise and practical virtual start-up system in the actual e-commerce environment in the future and has the potential to expand into a variety of fields such as simulation of customized clothes, avatar genera-tion, and clothing design preview.
-Future research is expected to further expand the prac-ticality and applicability of the CAP-VTON pipeline by further elaborating the processing of complex poses, backgrounds, interactions with non-clothing elements such as accesso-ries and hair, improving inference speed in real-time environments, and integrating it with a dynamic clothing recommendation system based on user feedback.
+Second, an input-independent synthesis structure was established by removing the interference of existing clothing.
+Finally, the model-agnostic modular structure secured a versatility that made it applicable to various diffusion-based models.
+This model thus represents a foundational technology in building a more precise and practical virtual start-up system in the actual e-commerce environment in the future, and has the potential to expand into a variety of fields such as the simulation of customized clothes, avatar generation, and clothing design previews.
+Future research is expected to further expand the practicality and applicability of the CaP-VTON pipeline by further elaborating the processing of complex poses, backgrounds, and interactions with non-clothing elements such as accessories and hair; improving inference speed in re-al-time environments; and integrating all this with a dynamic clothing recommendation system based on user feedback.